A version of this article was originally published in November 2012.

-The fun part is that before sunrise the next morning, your elf comes back from his nightly report to the big guy and appears in another location in your house whether it is something as simple as sitting in the Christmas tree or something quite mischievous as making “snow” angels on the kitchen table.
+The fun part is that before sunrise the next morning, your elf comes back from his nightly report to the big guy and appears in a totally different location in your house —whether he's found simply sitting in the Christmas tree or making “snow” angels on the kitchen table.
 There is one simple rule — no touching!
-If you touch your elf, his magic will disappear and he will no longer be able to travel back to the North Pole.
-This has been a great way to keep little hands off of our elf, which the children lovingly named Elfie Rojo.
-Rojo is the Spanish word for red.
-You think they’ve watched too much Dora the Explorer?
+If you touch your elf, his magic will disappear, and he will no longer be able to travel back to the North Pole.
+This bit of magic has been a great way to keep little hands off of my family's elf, which the children lovingly named Elfie Rojo.
+(Rojo is the Spanish word for red.
+Do you think they’ve watched too much Dora the Explorer?)

 Elfie Rojo, along with Hulk, Raggedy Ann and T-Rex, were found playing an intense game of Scrabble this morning.
-All the words on the board had something to do with Christmas — deer, trees, Christmas, hat, Santa, snowman, and of course, Elfie Rojo!
+All the words on the board had something to do with Christmas — deer, trees, Christmas, hat, Santa, snowman and of course, Elfie Rojo.
 Hulk was mad because he had all vowels and couldn’t play.
 Don’t you hate it when that happens?

-The kids were particularly bad one day so the next morning Elfie was found by the front door holding a pencil with which he wrote the kids a note reminding them that they needed to behave to be on Santa’s Nice List.
-Here’s a little tip: I wrote this letter with my left hand in fear that my kids would recognize my handwriting.)
+The kids were particularly bad one day, so the next morning Elfie was found by the front door holding a pencil with which he wrote the kids a note reminding them that they needed to behave to be on Santa’s Nice List.
+(Yes, I wrote this letter with my left hand so my kids wouldn't recognize my handwriting.)

 Elfie reminded the kids that there were only five more days until Christmas.
-He hung toilet paper from the top cabinet and used Momma’s lip stick to write his message.
+He hung toilet paper from the top cabinet and used Momma’s lipstick to write his message.

 Using Lego blocks for barriers and marshmallows for snowballs, Elfie and Bumblebee set out to have a very fun time with a big snowball fight.
 Although, by the time I was able to get my camera out that morning to get a quick photo, half the snowballs had disappeared...